List of Moroccan football champions

 The Moroccan football champions are the annual winners of the primary football competition in Morocco.
 The league is contested on a round-robin basis, with the title awarded to the team that finishes top at the end of the season.

-Wydad AC are the most successful club, with 22 league titles, followed by Raja CA and AS FAR with 13.
-The current champions are RS Berkane, who claimed their first-ever title in the 2024–25 season.
+Wydad AC are the most successful club, with 22 league titles, followed by Raja CA and AS FAR with 13 each.
+The current champions are MAS Fez, who claimed their fifth title in the 2025–26 season.

-The two lowest-placed teams in Botola Pro are relegated to the Botola Pro D2 and replaced by the top two from that division.
+The two lowest-placed teams in Botola Pro are relegated to the Botola Pro 2 and replaced by the top two teams from that division.
 Only three clubs have never been relegated, Wydad AC, Raja CA and AS FAR.